 Some of the greatest players to ever play in the National Hockey League had big moments on April 14.
 A pair of legends hoisted the Stanley Cup for the final time in their careers.
-The longest winning streak and winningest season in league history both ended on this date, as well.
+Also, the longest winning streak and winningest season in league history both ended on this date.
+Let’s take our daily trip back in time to relive the best memories from this date.

 Two Legends Win Their Final Cup